Mobile phone companies could be banned from raising customers' bills mid-contract, the telecoms regulator Ofcom (opens in new tab) announced today.

 Ofcom said it would investigate how to protect people on fix mobile contracts from unexpected price hikes.

-The news comes just days after mobile network Vodafone announced that it would begin increasing line rental charges on its fixed contracts by £1.55 a month in November.
-Orange, T-Mobile and Three will also impose similar increases.
+The news comes just days after mobile network Vodafone (opens in new tab) announced that it would begin increasing line rental charges on its fixed contracts by £1.55 a month in November.
+Orange (opens in new tab), T-Mobile (opens in new tab) and Three (opens in new tab) will also impose similar increases.

 Many fixed-term deals have small print allowing firms to put up their prices, with at least 30 days' notice.